AjKundnani/Gen1-TrustedLaunch/README.md

 - There is no free space available on the system volume.
 - System volume is corrupted.
 You can validate by trying to Shrink Volume by few MBs under Disk Management console.
 Use command `chkdsk C:/v/f` to repair system volume.

+### D Drive assigned to System Reserved Post upgrade

+Temporary storage Drive letter assignment 'D' is changed to 'E' with previous letter assigned to System Reserved post-upgrade.
+The issue is being troubleshooted. execute below steps manually post-upgrade to workaround the issue:

+After the upgrade check the disks on the server, if system reserved partition has the letter D:, do the following actions:

+- reconfigure pagefile from D: to C:
+- reboot the server
+- remove letter D: from the partition
+- reboot the server to show the temporary storage disk with D: letter